 judge to do so (hey, it's worth a try, the worst thing they can do is say no).

 DOE, SEX OFFENDER REGISTRY BOARD NO. 10800 v.
 SEX OFFENDER REGISTRY BOARD

-sex offender because it provides the offender with the opportunity to alter his classification level or terminate his
+because it provides the offender with the opportunity to alter his classification level or terminate his registration obligation.
+Because

-because they can theoretically go to court to get off the registry?
-I can't believe this crap.
+can theoretically go to court to get off the registry?
+Unbelievable.